How to Conduct Employee Evaluations

 Gather Relevant Data

-Prepare an accurate picture of the employee's performance across the board and for the entire year when you gather relevant data and statistics.
-This data can include productivity reports, behavior logs and supervisor's reports.
+Prepare an accurate picture of the employee's performance across the board and for the entire review period by gathering relevant data and statistics.
+This data can include productivity reports, behavior logs and supervisors' written observations.

 Be Specific if Improvement is Needed

-It's not enough to tell an employee that they need to sell more widgets, cooperate better with co-workers or take on a bigger leadership role.
-You also need to provide measurable suggestions and clear deadlines to help them meet their goals.
-Consider saying, "You need to sell 20 percent more widgets this quarter" or "I want you to lead the next monthly team meeting."
+It is not enough to say an employee must "do better."
+Provide measurable suggestions and clear deadlines to help them meet goals.
+For example: "You need to sell 20 percent more widgets this quarter" or "Lead the next monthly team meeting."

 Be Honest